Ifẹ: Shrines, altars, and temples

 Igbo Olokun: Igbo Olokun used to be a forested, sacred grove (igbo) that housed shrines at which the goddess Olokun was worshipped.
 Igbo Olokun in the city of Ile-Ife, in south-western Nigeria, was said to have a history of glass makers with unique manufacturing techniques in West Africa.
 Glass beads and associated production materials were found there during excavation.
 Analysis of the composition of the artefacts and preliminary dating of the site puts the main timing of glass-working between the 11th and 15th centuries AD.
 The results of these studies suggest that glass bead manufacture at this site was largely independent of glass-making traditions documented farther afield, and that Igbo Olokun may represent one of the earliest known glass-production workshops in West Africa.
 The location is not divulged except on request and permission of the keepers of the shrine because it is a sacred grove.

 Oduduwa Shrine and Grove: The shrine of the progenitor of the Yoruba race.
-Worshippers and initiates flood the place seeking blessings and paying obeisance to the originator of their civilization.
+Worshippers and initiates flood the place seeking blessings and paying obeisance to the originator of their civilisation.

 Agbonniregun Temple: The grove of Ọrunmila, an Orisha.
 He is the Orisha of wisdom, knowledge, and divination.
 This source of knowledge is believed to have a keen understanding of the human form and of purity, and is therefore praised as often being more effective than other remedies.